 The ideal time to steam is dependent on individual factors, and specific protocols are recommended based on symptoms and presentation.
 Oftentimes multiple treatments per month are necessary.

 But in general, good times to steam include shortly after the end of a period for any complaint, and just prior to IUI or transfer if using assisted cycles.
 Steaming should NOT be done post ovulation, if you are trying to conceive.

 Avoid steaming during period bleeding or fresh spotting, spontaneous/intermittent/continual bleeding, if you get 2 periods each month, and if you have an IUD, tied tubes, tubal cauterization, endometrial ablation.

 Avoid during an active infection, vaginal sores, and blisters.

-Avoid during pregnancy and post ovulation/luteal phase if attempts to conceive have been made.
+Avoid during pregnancy (except when using for labor prep) and post ovulation/luteal phase if attempts to conceive have been made.

 Can I steam at home?

 Yes!
 It is a great way to engage in self-care to naturally support general wellness.
 It may be beneficial to steam in office and at home, to support your treatment goals.